Self-Inflating Sleeping Pad vs Air Mattress: Features and Best Uses

 Winner: Self Inflating Sleeping Pad

-While the price is not always a primary factor, it plays a major role in the buying process.
+While price is not always a primary factor, it plays a major role in buying.
 While hiking and camping are fun hobbies, you do not want to spend too much on extra gear.
 Sometimes, this results in wasting your hard-earned money on sleeping equipment and accessories that are not useful for your situation.

-Self-inflating sleeping pads are the winner in this category.
-On average, you will pay at least $35 for a low-end, but functional self-inflating sleeping pad.
+Self-inflating sleeping pads are the winners in this category.
+On average, you will pay at least $35 for a low-end but functional self-inflating sleeping pad.
 Since sleeping pads use fewer materials and are more lightweight, they tend to be cheaper than your average air mattress.

 Kamui Valve

-A wonderful self-inflating sleeping pad maintains its lightweight pack-ability but often costs anywhere from $65 to $80.
+An excellent self-inflating sleeping pad maintains its lightweight pack-ability but often costs anywhere from $65 to $80.
 This puts it in a similar price range to a low-quality air mattress.
 While an air mattress at this price might be equal in comfort to its self-inflating sleeping pad brethren, it will likely be lacking in quality.
-Because high-quality self-inflating sleeping pads seem to be at a much cheaper price than air mattresses, sleeping pads are a better choice for the hiker that is on a budget.
+Because high-quality self-inflating sleeping pads seem to be much lower than air mattresses, sleeping pads are a better choice for the hiker on a budget.

 R-Value